arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 </div>
 </div>

-The content from this talk is also available as @module_link
+The content from this talk is also available as an online self-paced tutorial: @module_link

 For all of the files and information from this talk, go to our @repo_link